-Johnson and Johnson Vaccine: The NEW COVID 19 Vaccine from Johnson and Johnson has arrived.
+The NEW COVID Vaccine from Johnson and Johnson has arrived.
 It has 2 BIG advantages compared to the mRNA vaccines.
 One, it’s a single dose.
 Two, it does not require super-cold temperatures.
 This will make it way easier to mass vaccinate.

 The study was called the ENSEMBLE Trial, a randomized, double-blind, placebo-controlled phase 3 study, meaning that thousands of patients are enrolled and assess the vaccine’s safety and efficacy.

-Unlike the Pfizer / BioNtech and Moderna vaccines, which are mRNA vaccines, the Johnson and Johnson vaccine is a recombinant vector.
+Unlike the Pfizer / BioNTech and Moderna vaccines, mRNA vaccines, the Johnson and Johnson vaccine is a recombinant vector.
 In this case, it takes another virus, an adenovirus, to modify that virus to cause infection in the body.
-However, that virus can still serve as a delivery messenger to deliver the genetic code for a portion of the SARS-CoV-2 virus.
+However, that virus can still serve as a delivery messenger to deliver the genetic code for some SARS-CoV-2 viruses.
 Specifically, the genetic code that codes for the spike protein of the virus.

 Johnson and Johnson Vaccine

 One of the huge advantages of this Johnson and Johnson vaccine is that it is a single-dose vaccine.
 The other big advantage of this Johnson and Johnson vaccine is that it can remain stable for two years at -20°C (-4°F), at least three months of which can be at temperatures of 2-8°C (36°F–46°F).